rafaga/vbox-haiku-build/README.md

 - `brew install vagrant`
 - `brew install ansible`

+and install:

-- `brew install sshfs`
+- MacFUSE
+- SSHFS complement
+- Follow instructions to intall on recent MacOS

 and the following vagrant plugins:

+- `vagrant plugin install vagrant-vbguest`
-- `vagrant install vagrant-sshfs`
+- `vagrant plugin install vagrant-sshfs`
-- `vagrant install vagrant-vbguest`
+- `vagrant plugin install vagrant-ansible-local`

-This installation is based on centOS 7 and build the x86-64 Haiku image
+This installation is based on Rocky Linux 9 and build the x86-64 Haiku image

 The current recipe shares the content of `/home/vagrant/` (where resides Haiku Buildtools and Haiku Source code tree) and mounts it in a directory named `haiku` one level up from this directory (`../haiku`).
 If for some reason the directory is not mounted when you run the vm, you can init manually the mount procedure using the command `vagrant sshfs`